Eyal Weizman: Architecture career

 In 2010 he established the agency Forensic Architecture, which provide advanced architectural and media evidence to civil society groups, with the help of several European Research Council grants, as well as other human rights grants.
-Forensic Architecture undertook research for Amnesty International, Human Rights Watch, Doctors without Borders (MSF), the Red Cross (ICRC), and the United Nations.

 In 2017, he was a guest speaker at the 17th edition of the Sonic Acts Festival: The Noise of Being (Amsterdam).
 Since 2019 he is a guest professor at ETH Zurich.
 Between 2014 and 2017 he was a Global Scholar at Princeton University.

 In February 2020, Weizman was informed by email that his right to travel to the United States under a visa waiver program had been revoked.
 He was later informed by an official of the US Embassy in London that an algorithm had identified a security threat that was related to him.